crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 Putting it all together<span class="text-muted">: Assignment 9</span>
 =============================================================

-In the final homework assignment we will analyze the information that workers extracted from 8,800 gun articles, and try to see if it better helps us answer who/where/when/how questions about gun violence in the USA.
+In the final weekly homework assignment we will analyze the information that workers extracted from 8,800 gun articles, and try to see if it better helps us answer who/where/when/how questions about gun violence in the USA.
 We'll use the [Google Charts API](https://developers.google.com/chart/) which makes even boring statistics look sexy as all hell.

 ##Data